John Carter (ER): Season 9–10

 During season 9, Carter and Abby begin sleeping together after they are quarantined in the ER for two weeks during an outbreak of monkeypox.
-Meanwhile, the health of Carter's grandmother, Millicent (Gamma), continued to decline, and his mother, Eleanor, had difficulty accepting her divorce from Carter's father, Jack.
-Worse, Abby and Carter continued to disagree over whether or not Abby, a recovering alcoholic, should be drinking at all, even moderately.
-These personal issues come to a head when Abby's bipolar brother Eric (Tom Everett Scott) reappears the day Gamma dies.
+Meanwhile, the health of Carter's grandmother continued to decline, and his mother had difficulty accepting her divorce from Carter's father.
+Worse, Abby and Carter continue to disagree over whether or not Abby, a recovering alcoholic, should be drinking at all, even moderately.
+These personal issues come to a head when Abby's bipolar brother Eric (Tom Everett Scott) reappears the day Carter's grandmother dies.
 Abby giving precedence to her duty as a sister marks the beginning of the end of Carter and Abby's relationship.

-Unable to shake his grief, Carter decides to join Dr. Luka Kovač (Goran Visnjic) in Congo without Abby's support.
+Unable to shake his grief, Carter decides to join Dr. Luka Kovač (Goran Visnjic) in the Congo without Abby's support.
 While there, he mended his previous rift with Kovač (due to their feelings for Abby) and they began to understand one another better.
-When the clinic is overrun by militia, Luka is threatened by guerrilla soldiers.
+When the clinic is overrun by militia, Kovač is threatened by guerrilla soldiers.
 However, a young soldier recognized Carter as the doctor that tried desperately to save his brother though he ultimately failed.
 Out of respect for Carter's actions, the guerrillas spare everyone at the clinic aside from an Army soldier they had been treating.

 He returned two weeks later in season 10.
 When Kovač is reported killed in Africa, Carter goes back to retrieve his body, but finds that Kovač is alive but ill with malaria.
 He arranges for Kovač to be sent home, and sends a letter to Abby ending their relationship.
 Carter remains in Africa for several months and works in Makemba "Kem" Likasu's (Thandiwe Newton) AIDS clinic.
 Carter and Kem develop a relationship, and when she gets pregnant with his child he asks her to accompany him to Chicago, where he introduces her to his colleagues.

 Kem's pregnancy ends tragically at eight months when she gives birth to a stillborn son in the episode "Midnight".
-While they are both devastated, Kem and Carter's relationship manages to survive.
+While they are both devastated, Kem struggles to process Joshua's death, and she and Carter's relationship becomes strained.